b4ckspin/upwn/README.md

 - Add commandline support including minimal output (generated keys, key found/not found, maybe some more info)

 ## License:
 This project is licensed under the ???
-License - see the [LICENSE.md](LICENSE.md) file for details
+License

 ## Acknowledgments:
 * haxxin, deadcode, ...